-(Y) Motorcycle and Scooter Parking.
+(X) Motorcycle and Scooter Parking.
 In non-residential parking lots, two (2) Motorcycle / Scooter parking stalls shall be provided out of every seventy-five (75) motor vehicle parking spaces required.
 Fractional parking stall calculations should be rounded to the nearest whole number.

-(Z) Electric Vehicle Parking and Charging Stations.
-In non-residential and multi-family residential parking lots, one (1) motor vehicle parking space out of every two-hundred fifty (250) motor vehicle parking spaces shall be required to be equipped with an electric vehicle (EV) charging station.
-Each EV charging station shall be clearly marked with a sign reading "Electric Vehicle Charging Station."
-Fractional parking stall calculations should be rounded to the nearest whole number.
+(Y) Electric Vehicle Parking and Charging Stations.
+In non-residential and multi-family residential parking lots, one (1) motor vehicle parking space out of every two-hundred fifty (250) motor vehicle parking spaces shall be required to be equipped with an electric vehicle (EV) charging station that is at least of the Level 2 capacity.
+It is recommended to that an additional number of parking spaces are constructed with convenient access to electrical connections to preemptively prepare for potential conversions of normal parking stalls to EV charging stations, in case future demand were to require more charging stations.